bcgov/DevEx-Roadmap/_pages/add-a-new-page.md

 ---
-title: Add a new page
+title: Add a New Page
 ---
-To add new pages, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the `_pages/` directory of the repository.
+To add a new page, create a [Markdown](http://daringfireball.net/projects/markdown/syntax) file in the `_pages/` directory of the repository.
 For example, the Markdown text for this page is